zidaneho/help-nav/README.md

 ## Features

 ### Core Features
+- 🧠 **Claude AI Reasoning**: Understands complex commands like "I want to make an appointment" and figures out what to click
-- 🎤 **Voice Commands**: Navigate websites hands-free with natural voice commands
+- 🎤 **Natural Voice Commands**: Navigate websites hands-free with conversational language
 - 💡 **Spotlight Panel**: Interactive assistant that minimizes to stay out of your way
 - 🎯 **Smart Highlighting**: Multi-layer visual feedback (arrows, pulsing dots, tooltips, animated cursor)
 - 👆 **Show, Don't Do**: Highlights where to click instead of auto-clicking, maintaining user control